 The festival regularly cooperates with renowned film institutions and film schools such as the New Zealand Film Commission, Screen Australia, the Victorian College of the Arts in Melbourne (VCA) and the Australian Film, Television and Radio School (AFTRS).

 Filmmakers in the competition are eligible for “Best Film” and “Best Short Film” Audience Awards.
-Short filmmakers also get the chance to compete in the “Battle of the Shorts: Australia vs. New Zealand”.
-In 2017, the Audience Awards were sponsored by major awards sponsor and language service provider Lingual Consultancy.
-Other prizes were sponsored by online film network community FilmUp.
+In 2018, the Audience Awards were sponsored by the world's leading video, photo, TV & film production management software StudioBinder, music licensing platform Gnarles and online film community platform FilmUp.

 Audience Award - Best Film

 1. Films must fulfill at least one of the following four prerequisites: